alexsanya/BackentTrial/README.md

 - Using the same semafor as make payment endpoint - locking per profile

 ### Best profession and best clients endpoints
 - Implemented via raw queries, this queries might be heavy so calls to database are wrapped into deferring function called `throttle`, this funstion will not let to execute more than one query per period - other calls will line up in queue and resolving one-per-period.
-THis will prevent overload on database in expense of response time
+This will prevent overload on database in expense of response time